vtexdocs/dev-portal-content/docs/guides/Integration Guides/external-marketplace-integration-guide/deprecated-order-logs.md

                 simulation</a> API, the SKU is not retrieved in the `items` object.</td>
         <td>Oops, we couldn’t obtain the information of SKU {{skuId}}.
 Please check if the items below are configured
             correctly in the VTEX platform.<ol>
-                <li>In product registration, check if it is associated with the trade policy.
+                <li>In product registration, check if it is associated with the trade policy.</li>
                 <li>In <a href="https://developers.vtex.com/vtex-rest-api/reference/fulfillment-simulation">fulfillment
-                        simulation</a>, check if the carrier attending the SKU exists.
+                        simulation</a>, check if the carrier attending the SKU exists.</li>
                 <li>In price configuration, check if there’s a price associated with the trade policy.</li>
             </ol>
         </td>